GhostWriters/docker-packt-cli/README.md

 # Container for Packt daily download script #

-This container fires up an alpine linux with python3 docker running cron, scheduled to claim the daily free book once per night at 1am.
+This creates a docker container running  [LinuxServer.io](https://www.linuxserver.io/) Alpine Linux image running cron, scheduled to claim the daily free book once per night at 1am.
+For more information about what this container calls visit <https://github.com/packt-cli/Packt-Publishing-Free-Learning>.

 ## Run ##